 From high nutrition food to building houses.
 Yes, hemp is that good.
 Prohibition is responsible for people forgetting that this plant was used for multiple purposes for centuries.
 Here are some uses of this wonder crop.
 Here comes the hemp “tuturuuuu”…

 The best way to get it’s full range of nutrients is trough oil, which you can obtain by pressing the seeds.
-You can also ground it to make flour or protein powder.
-You can easily added to you daily diet.
+You can also grind it to make flour or protein powder.
+You can easily add it to you daily diet.

 Hemp can be a used as biofuel

-In 1941, Henry Ford presented his newly and innovative invention: a car that was build and fueled by hemp.
+In 1941, Henry Ford presented his newly and innovative invention: a car that was built and fueled by hemp.
 Yes, Henry Ford and hemp.
-Always ahead of his time, Ford new that hemp could be a fuel source.
+Always ahead of his time, Ford knew that hemp could be a fuel source.
 With hemp legalization, you can say goodbye to dark contaminating, war detonating and soil harmful oil.

 Hemp can replace plastic and paper

 Plastic is earth’s most imminent threat.
 According to Ocean Conservancy, 2.5 billion metric tons of solid waste are produced around the world.
-Of that, 275 millions metric tons is plastic waste.
+Of those, 275 million metric tons are plastic waste.
 And every year, more than 8 million metric tons of plastic goes into the ocean.
 The solution was there all along.
-The only problem was that it was ilegal.
+The only problem was that it was illegal.

 Cellulose is an organic compound that is used to create plastic.
 And guess what?
 Most of the cellulose used to create plastic is obtained from petroleum.
 And because it comes from petroleum, plastic made out of it takes between 500 and 1,000 years to decompose?

 But, it turns out that hemp is a great source of cellulose.
 Cellulose from hemp is biodegradable, and in only takes from three to six months to decompose.
-And even more, plastic made out of hemp has no toxins at all.
+And furthermore, plastic made out of hemp has no toxins at all.
 Also, you can use it to make paper.
-It is widely used to make rolling paper, but it can easily replace daily used paper, therefore contributing to less tree felling.
+It is widely used to make rolling paper, but it can easily replace daily use paper, therefore contributing to less tree felling.

-Ladies and gentleman, we introduce hempcrete.
-Engineers around the world are starting to develop green buildings out of what has being called hempcrete, a building material combining from the inside of the hemp steam, lime, sand and water.
+Ladies and gentlemen, we introduce hempcrete.
+Engineers around the world are starting to develop green buildings out of what has being called hempcrete, a building material combining the inside of the hemp steam, lime, sand and water.
 According to Green Flower, hempcrete “can be used for wall insulation, flooring, walls and roofing”.
 It is said that hempcrete is three times more resistant to earthquakes than regular concrete.
-It’s environmentally friendly, fire and water resistant, durable and sustainable.
+It is environmentally friendly, fire and water resistant, durable and sustainable.

 Hemp is the future